kimble4/CrossMgr/helptxt/Actions.md

 # Controls

 ## Start/Finish Race
 Press this button to start the race.
+A confirmation dialog will appear, and the clock only starts when you press '**OK**'.

 When the race is running, press this button to finith the race.

 Stopping the race turns off the ability to enter values through the [Record][] screen.
 It is always possible to make manually edits at any time, or to add additional lap times in RiderDetail.

 ## Start Race Automatically at Future Time
 Allows you to start the race automatically at a future time.
-After setting the time, a display counts down to the race start.
-You can Cancel the automatic start at any time.
+The **Start Race** button will open a window that allows you to set the start time, and a display counts down to the race start.
+You can **Cancel** the automatic start at any time.

 ## Chip Timing Options